michael-a-c/Eyespy/README.md

 1. Face detection / Movement detection
 1. Figuring out when and how to stream the webcam, and to what device
 1. React Native App challenges (IOS / Android) (Sending out notifications) (keeping the app running in the background as a service)
-1. Pairing Devices (Basically how do we know that a user has registered a device to an account, how do we keep track of that, Probably with a MAC Address)
+1. Pairing devices (Basically how do we know that a user has registered a device to an account, how do we keep track of that, Probably with a MAC Address)
 1. WebRTC, streaming a custom video source with PeerJS and whether we need our own Peer Server.